 Why is variance higher in PLO compared to NLHE?

-A: Variance is higher in PLO due to the increased hand combinations from four-hole cards, leading to more frequent and larger draws.
+Variance is higher in PLO due to the increased hand combinations from four-hole cards, leading to more frequent and larger draws.
 This creates bigger swings in bankroll, requiring more conservative bankroll management compared to the more predictable outcomes in NLHE.

 Conclusion

-Poker players can experience excitement and challenges with both No Limit Hold'em and Pot-Limit Omaha.
+Poker players can experience excitement and challenges with No Limit Hold'em and Pot-Limit Omaha.
 NLHE has simple rules that allow for aggressive tactics, while PLO increases the game's complexity through its four-hole card format and pot-limit wagers.
-To select the most appropriate variant based on your style and preferences, it is essential to recognize these games' fundamental differences.
+To select the most appropriate variant based on your style and preferences, it is essential to recognize these games’ fundamental differences.